 The environment enables people to grow in their abilities.
 It is an eco-system consisting of 3 interconnected areas: The physical environment of real estate and facilities, the Digital environment of ‘smart’ buildings plus online learning hubs in a digital classroom and the Social environment of usage and behaviour agreements.

 The workplace is also a state of mind.
 The environment is a catalyst for human performance and therefore has a strategic impact on the core business of any organisation.
-But also, on the health, well-being and consciousness of people, on a body, mind, heart and spirit level.
+But also, on the health, well-being and consciousness of people, on a body, mind, heart and spirit level (the Biofield).
 Consciousness is the state of being aware (or sensitive) of and responsive to one’s surroundings.

 Architects, artists, and philosophers have known the Flower of Life as a perfect form, harmony, and proportion.
 Some of the most ancient civilizations considered it to be a form of sacred geometry that depicts the basic forms of time and space.
 Sacred geometry refers to the geometric patterns and laws that create everything in the universe and has physiological effects on the human body and psyche.